Alpha-1 antitrypsin deficiency

 AATD is the only known genetic risk factor for emphysema and COPD.
 Therefore, as stated by the European Respiratory Society guidelines, all patients with COPD and adult-onset bronchial asthma should be tested for AATD.

 “It is estimated than less than 10% of subjects with AATD have been identified.
 There is an urgent need to ensure all COPD patients are tested.
 This is a simple and achievable goal.”
-Professor Joanna Chorostowska-Wynimko, ERS Secretary General
+Professor Joanna Chorostowska-Wynimko, ERS President Elect.

 in 2017 in Europe.